David A. Cooper, Ph.D.

 National Security Affairs

-He is a scholar-practitioner who served for nearly two decades on the professional staff within the Office of the Secretary of Defense (OSD) where he was a career member of the Senior Executive Service (SES) of the United States.
+He is a scholar-practitioner who served for nearly two decades on the professional staff within the Office of the Secretary of Defense (OSD) where he was a career member of the Senior Executive Service (SES).
 His last SES assignment was with the then fledgling U.S. Africa Command (AFRICOM), where he established and led a joint directorate (J-9) responsible for partnership and strategic communication.
-Prior to that he served as the Principal Director for Homeland Security Integration, managing strategic planning and coordination of the Defense Department’s various homeland security missions.
-Before that he served as the Director of the Office of Nonproliferation Policy, overseeing efforts to prevent the spread of weapons of mass destruction.
+Before that he served as the Pentagon's Principal Director for Homeland Security Integration, managing strategic planning and coordination of the Defense Department’s various homeland security missions.
+Previously he served as the Director of the Office of Nonproliferation Policy, overseeing efforts to prevent the spread of weapons of mass destruction.
 In this capacity he also led the U.S. Delegation to the Proliferation Security Initiative (PSI) Operational Experts Group and served as the U.S. Representative to the second United Nations Panel of Governmental Experts on Missiles.
-Previously he was the Director of the Office of Strategic Arms Control Policy, managing the negotiation and implementation of the "Moscow Treaty" and overseeing various other bilateral and multilateral nuclear treaties and negotiations such as the Intermediate Nuclear Forces (INF) Treaty, Strategic Arms Reductions Treaty (START), and the Fissile Material Cutoff Treaty (FMCT) negotiations.
+Prior to that he was the Deputy Director and then Director of the Office of Strategic Arms Control Policy, managing the negotiation and implementation of the "Moscow Treaty" and overseeing various other bilateral and multilateral nuclear treaties and negotiations such as the Intermediate Nuclear Forces (INF) Treaty, Strategic Arms Reductions Treaty (START), and the Fissile Material Cutoff Treaty (FMCT) negotiations.
 Over the course of his career he has traveled to more than fifty five countries and numerous other territories.
 He first came to the Pentagon in 1990 as a Presidential Management Fellow.

 Material and external links contained herein are made available for the purpose